-Mill Creek Horse Trail is a 9.5 mile lightly trafficked loop trail located near Crescent City, CA that features beautiful wild flowers and is rated as difficult.
+Mill Creek Horse Trail is a 9.5 mile lightly trafficked loop trail located near Crescent City, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, nature trips, birding, and mountain biking and is accessible year-round.

 Redwood National and State Parks 1111 Second Street Crescent City, CA 95531 By Phone 707-465-7335 By Fax 707-464-1812